syncfusion-content/blazor-docs/blazor/pivot-table/performance-best-practices.md

 ## What are the strategic approaches to addressing latency challenges?

-Understanding the concerns you are facing regarding the lagging responsiveness of the [Syncfusion&reg; Blazor Pivot Table](https://www.syncfusion.com/blazor-components) component, your situation has been reviewed, and several factors contributing to this issue have been identified.
+Understanding the concerns you are facing regarding the lagging responsiveness of the [Syncfusion<sup style="font-size:70%">&reg;</sup> Blazor Pivot Table](https://www.syncfusion.com/blazor-components) component, your situation has been reviewed, and several factors contributing to this issue have been identified.
 It’s important to note that when using dialog-oriented features like filtering and drill-through, a call is made from the client to the server, resulting in some delay if the servers are located in a distant location.

 **Network Latency**: When the server is in a different region, the increased distance between the client and server leads to higher latency, impacting the responsiveness of client-server communication.